rossmcq/TexasHoldEm/README.md

 #TODO:
 1) Return GameID to user
-2) Kick of seperate games on different thread
+2) Kick of seperate games on different process
 3) UI?